 What was the solution?

 The solution was a true partnership approach, with more than 1000 staff from six organisations across Birmingham joining forces to deliver EI.
-These are Birmingham City Council, Birmingham Community Healthcare NHS Foundation Trust, University Hospitals Birmingham, Birmingham & Solihull Mental Health Foundation Trust, Birmingham and Solihull CCG and Sandwell and West Birmingham CCG.
+These were Birmingham City Council, Birmingham Community Healthcare NHS Foundation Trust, University Hospitals Birmingham, Birmingham & Solihull Mental Health Foundation Trust, Birmingham and Solihull CCG (now ICB).

 The EI approach underwent an intensive four-month programme of testing across Birmingham following a review in 2017 by the Care Quality Commission (CQC) and the system partners which highlighted where improvements could be made.

 Balwinder Kaur, Assistant Director, Acute, Community and Social Work Operations for Adult Social Care in Birmingham City Council added: ‘By working together the team can help to meet the needs of the person standing before us – whether that’s for depression, loneliness, a physical or mental health condition or a practical problem with housing, living or even losing weight.

 ‘It’s about having a huge bank of skills and knowledge which span the health, social care and voluntary sector and knowing where a person can get the right help at the right time to support them at home.
 So far, it’s been a real success and patients have been delighted to realise they aren’t going to have a long stay, someone is trying to help them get home as soon as it’s appropriate.’

 Andrew McKirgan, Chief Officer, Out of Hospital Services for UHB added: ‘The health and independence of older people is a priority for Birmingham.
 At a time of intense pressure on our health and social care system it is playing an invaluable role in ensuring that hospital and care home beds are there for those most in need, and those that are medically fit to return home, can do so with the right level of support, or can avoid a trip to hospital in the first place.’